FAIRiCUBE/data-requests/README.md

 ## Metadata

 In order to become visible to all, the new data set also needs to get its twin entry in the catalog (currently: one of  https://catalog.eoxhub.fairicube.eu and https://catalog.fairicube.eu).
-To this end, the catalog team needs to get contacted.
+To this end, the catalog team needs to get contacted (best via mentioning them in the corresponding data upload issue).
 Note that the catalog typically will require additional descriptive metadata.

+[Here](encoding-examples/dominant_leaf_type-metadata.xml) is an example of a metadata record compliant with the OGC coverage standard.

 ## Existing Data Catalogs